nvtkaszpir/devops-and-deployments/README.md

 - create usable assets to perform a game, such as:
   - player chart
   - campaign scenarios
-  - gameplay - how to play descriptions
+  - game play - `how to play` descriptions
   - exploration, interaction, combat
   - game master guidelines
-- focus on doing fast-paced and fun-focused gameplay for newbies, so don't make it super serious to the letter.
+- focus on doing fast-paced and fun-focused game play for newbies, so don't make it super serious to the letter.

 ## General ideas